denis-314/Kubernetes-single-node-with-Ansible-playbooks/README.md

-Follow the below steps to deploy a Kubernetes CLuster using Ansible Playbooks on Ubuntu 20.04
+Follow the below steps to deploy a Kubernetes Cluster using Ansible Playbooks on Ubuntu 20.04

 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________